SPRING INTO WELLNESS SALE

 Symbols play a valuable role in all of our lives.
 From waiting for the “walk” sign to cross a street, to giving someone a thumb’s up, to drawing a heart at the end of a love note, we use symbols to add meaning to our lives.
 Yoga symbols, like the Om, serve the same purpose – they add meaning to our understanding and practice of yoga.

-Perhaps you’re a seasoned yogi or new to the practice, but either way, you’ve likely seen some of the lovely yoga symbols used in your yoga class or studio.
+Perhaps you’re a seasoned yoga practitioner or new to the practice, but either way, you’ve likely seen some of the lovely yoga symbols used in your yoga class or studio.
 Maybe it’s a pretty flower-looking blossom, or something that looks like a character from another language.
 Nice to look at, but what do all these yoga symbols mean?
-And why do yogis use them?
+And why do yoga practitioners use them?

 Let’s take a closer look at five symbols often used in yoga.